-I have been married to Mark for 44 years, we have 5 grown kids, ages 27-41 and 6 grandchildren, all who help out with the farm at various times.
+I have been married to Mark for 45 years, we have 5 grown kids, and 8 grandchildren, all who help out with the farm at various times.

 I have been a RN for 45 years and continue to work in Nursing Education.
-My speciality on the farm is helping with medical issues, giving tours and managing the stores.
+My speciality on the farm is helping with medical issues, giving tours and managing the store.